- Role: Research Group HeadGroup: Functional RNAomics

-The RNA Biology in Health and Disease Laboratory investigates gene regulation via RNA processing by combining wet and dry lab approaches.
-Our team aims to crack the RNA code of cells by investigating how RNA binding proteins tune the gene expression output in various types of stem cells, during early development and in specialised cell types.
+The Functional RNAomics laboratory investigates gene regulation via RNA processing by combining wet and dry lab approaches.
+The team aims to crack the RNA code of cells by investigating how RNA binding proteins tune the gene expression output in various types of stem cells, during early development and in specialised cell types.
 Importantly, by understanding the underlying mechanisms of RNA regulation we gain critical insights into how aberrations in the RNA machinery result in genetic disorders and cancer.

 Nejad N, Pillman KA, Siddle KJ, Pépin G, Änkö ML, McCoy CE, Beilharz TH, Quintana-Murci L, Goodall GJ, Bracken CP and Gantier MP (2018) miR-222 isoforms are differentially regulated by type-I interferon.
 RNA 24:332-341.

 Ratnadiwakara M, Archer SK, Dent GI, Ruiz De Los Mozos I, Beilharz TH, Knaupp AS, Nefzger CM, Polo JM, and Änkö ML (2018) SRSF3 promotes pluripotency through Nanog mRNA export and coordination of the pluripotency gene expression program. eLife May 9; 7.